merivale/victor/README.md

     ( Female "Grannie", ( live, [ Speaker, Hearer, ( Over, SameObject ) ] ) )
         -> "Grannie lives me you over herself."

-What this means, practically speaking, is that my theory of plain English messages predicts whole swathes of messages that an accurate theory should not predict, messages that are incoherent and which - when fed through my encoding function - result in strings of words that are not grammatical sentences of English.
+What this means, from an empirical point of view, is that my theory of plain English messages predicts whole swathes of messages that it shouldn't predict, messages that are incoherent and which - when fed through my encoding function - result in nonsensical or even ungrammatical sentences.

-Obviously this is a very serious inadequacy, and I make no attempt to shy away from that fact.
-I am not, however, in any great hurry to develop my theory further in this direction, and to write in constraints on what counts as a valid condition, for two reasons.
-First, the task is quite simply an enormous one, requiring the collation of tens of thousands of pivots, noting - just for starters - how many balances each of these can accompany, and which counters are needed or allowed within these balances.
+Obviously this is a very serious inadequacy, and I make no attempt to shy away from this fact.
+I am not, however, in any great hurry to develop my theory further in this direction, and to write in constraints on what counts as a valid condition.
+This is for two reasons.
+First, the task is quite simply an enormous one, requiring the collation of literally tens of thousands of pivots, noting - just for starters - how many balances each of these can accompany, and which counters are needed or allowed within these balances.
 It is not a task for one person alone.
-Secondly, although I would by no means wish to belittle the value of this endeavour, my own interests currently lie elsewhere, in the theory of English elaborations.
+Secondly, although I by no means wish to belittle the value of this endeavour, my own interests currently lie elsewhere, in the theory of English elaborations.
 I offer this - very rough and ready - theory of plain messages predominantly just so that I have a basis on which to build this latter theory.
-I am anticipating that my critics will share this bias, and therefore show me some leniency with regard to the generation of conditions.
+I am anticipating that my critics will share this bias, and therefore show me some leniency with regard to my model of conditions.

 ### 3.3.
 Conditions Part 2/2: Pivots

+...

-[My model was recently changed significantly (13/06/2017), rendering the notes that used to be here largely obsolete.
-I am in the process of updating them, and will post them back here soon.]
+*[My model was recently changed significantly (13/06/2017), rendering the notes that used to be here largely obsolete.
+I am in the process of updating them, and will post them back here soon.]*

 ## 4. The Theory Part 2/2: The Elaborations